AngusWeb/Youtube-FactCheck-Chrome-Extension/README.md

    On the right side of this repository’s page, click on the **"Releases"** link (or go directly to the [Releases page](https://github.com/your-username/your-repo/releases) if available).

 2. **Download the ZIP File:**
-   Look for the release titled **"0.1"** and download the `0.1.zip` file by clicking on it.
+   Look for the release titled **"Beta 0.2"** and download the `FactChecker_0.2_Beta.zip` file by clicking on it.

    > **Tip:** If you're new to GitHub, the Releases page is typically found on the right-hand side of the repository or under the "Releases" tab at the top.

 3. **Extract the ZIP File:**
-   Once downloaded, locate the `0.1.zip` file on your computer and extract its contents to a folder you can easily access.
+   Once downloaded, locate the `FactChecker_0.2_Beta.zip` file on your computer and extract its contents to a folder you can easily access.

 ---